 When I told my mother and older brother (on separate occasions, and over the telephone) that my medical team (which included a consultant psychiatrist and the lead mental health social worker for my area) thought, on top of everything else, I had Asperger’s syndrome (though I’ve never been formally tested for it) they both said literally nothing apart from ‘Oh’ and ‘Mmmm’ – they essentially stonewalled me.
 I do not think I am being unduly paranoid to infer from this that their unspoken message to me was something along the lines of : ‘we’re not interested – stop making excuses for your personal deficits’.

-Similarly, during ten years of excruciatingly painful mental illness, including a suicide attempt that left me in a coma for five days, periods of dissociation, self-harm, excessive drinking (at one stage a bottle of whisky a day), paranoia, electroconvulsive shock therapy, hospitalisations and the maximum dose of an anti-psychotic medication (Seroquel, 800 mg per day), I was treated in a very different way than, say, someone with a serious physical illness might expect to be treated – neither my brother nor mother ever sent me a single get well card, I received next to no visits (indeed, my mother did not even visit me when I was in a coma, with only a fifty per cent chance of survival), never had a comforting hand placed on my shoulder, and never had the seriousness of my condition acknowledged, less still any invitation to discuss what may have caused it (quite the opposite, in fact: this topic was invariably assiduously avoided).
+Similarly, during ten years of excruciatingly painful mental illness, including a suicide attempt that left me in a coma for five days, periods of dissociation, self-harm, excessive drinking (at one stage a bottle of whisky a day), paranoia, electroconvulsive shock therapy, hospitalizations and the maximum dose of antipsychotic medication (Seroquel, 800 mg per day), I was treated in a very different way than, say, someone with a serious physical illness might expect to be treated – neither my brother nor mother ever sent me a single get well card, I received next to no visits (indeed, my mother did not even visit me when I was in a coma, with only a fifty percent chance of survival), never had a comforting hand placed on my shoulder, and never had the seriousness of my condition acknowledged, less still an invitation to discuss what may have caused it (quite the opposite, in fact: this topic was invariably assiduously avoided).

 Indeed, the last time I spoke to my mother she told me to ‘just get over [myself]’, despite the fact I had become her primary emotional carer soon after my parents divorced – well before I was a teenager.